lucasbasquerotto/cloud/README.md

       param2: 2
 ```

-_The output is the same as the input._
+_The above remains unchanged when the parameters are processed._

 The values specified in `group_params` must be a dictionary in which the value of each property is a string that references a property in a group params dictionary that contains the values that will be mapped to the initial dictionary properties.
 The group params dictionary depends on the context that the `group_params` is specified (for example, if defined in a service, the group params dictionary is `service_group_params` defined at the topmost layer of the project environment variable; if defined in a node, will be `node_group_params`; and so on).